Stefannaeve/microservices-exam/README.md

 - Build the project
 - Log into the specified dockerhub account
 - Push images to the docker account specified
+  - Same image is pushed twice, one with a portion of the commit hash tag, and one with latest tag

 GITHUB SECRETS